 There can be resonance between the sequence of kicks and the natural oscillator frequency such that α = 2π/q.
 At these resonances, intricate web patterns emerge.
 The Web Map produces a web of stochastic layers when plotted on an extended phase plane.
 The symmetry of the web is controlled by the integer q, and the stochastic layer width is controlled by the perturbation strength K.

-Web Map Python Program
+Web Map Matlab Program

 References and Further Reading